 “You can study for one of our masters courses in a flexible way that suits your career stage and current commitments.
 You may opt to study full-time for one year, part-time for two to five years, or choose our Distance Learning option, which takes two to five years to complete.

 “Distance Learning enables you to study online any of our MSc programmes from anywhere in the world by accessing module materials and lecture recordings, and participating in online discussions, all via our virtual online environment, SurreyLearn.

 “On all our MSc programmes, we offer February start dates as well.

 “In 2019, the University invested £450,000 in new and upgraded facilities for our Geotechnics and Geology Laboratory.
 We also offer:

 - Materials and Structures laboratory for the manufacture and assessment of structural elements.

 - The Surrey Advanced Geotechnical Engineering (PDF) (SAGE) Lab carries out advanced laboratory testing of soils and scaled model tests of geotechnical problems.

-- The Centre for Environmental Health and Engineering, which collaborates with the World Health Organisation, addresses water quality and associated health issues around the globe, and is a World Health Organization Collaborating Centre for the protection of water quality and health
+- The Centre for Environmental Health and Engineering addresses water quality and associated health issues around the globe, and is a World Health Organization Collaborating Centre for the protection of water quality and health

 - Wind tunnel facilities for pollution dispersion modelling and measurement.